visoredkon/obsidian-vault/English/Dictionary.md

 	Example: "I was the one who took **advantage** when you were at your lowest."
 Affection: kasih sayang
 	Example: "But for the partner, it should feel good to receive that much **affection**."
 Approach: mendekati
 Aristocracy: aristokrasi (bangsawan)
 Awareness: kesadaran
 	Example: "I did it with full **awareness**"
 Bashful: malu, canggung, segan
+Brow: alis
 Burden: beban
 	Example: "I'm sure we can lessen the **burden** by sharing it with someone else."
 Bolted: melesat, melarikan diri, meloncat